stephenfreelance/aigle-api/README.md

 Some commands need to be run to seed data necessary for the app to works well.

 ```
+# import collectivites
 python manage.py import_georegion
 python manage.py import_geodepartment
 python manage.py import_geocommune

+# insert tiles: for montpellier and its surroundings
+python manage.py create_tile --x-min 266604 --x-max 269158 --y-min 190594 --y-max 192162
 ```

+### Emails

+To send emails locally, you'll need to install local certificates, [here is how to do it in MacOS](https://korben.info/ssl-sslcertverificationerror-ssl-certificate_verify_failed-certificate-verify-failed-unable-to-get-local-issuer-certificate-_ssl-c1129.html)